Inside: Learn how to discipline a toddler with confidence using positive parenting and developmentally appropriate expectations.

 c. nothing (how to solve the problem and react better next time is missed, oops)

-When we only focus on negative behaviors we miss the crux of healthy and effective discipline which is, how can I help my child to learn and grow into the best version of themselves and thrive out in the world someday.
+When we only focus on negative behaviors we miss the crux of healthy and positive discipline which is, how can I help my child to learn and grow into the best version of themselves and thrive out in the world someday.

 A toddler’s attachment to you is as important now as it was in infancy